twinlogix/typetta-examples/README.md

-# typetta-examples
+# Typetta Examples

-Some examples of Typetta usage.
+This repository contains a ready to run example demostrating how to use Typetta.